Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Melissaki, a Greek name clearly recalling honey, is surprising Cretan wine lovers.
 This piece of news, in my modest opinion, has not yet been spread enough as it should be.

-The Lyrarakis family has revived two ancient Cretan varieties, Dafni and Plyto while a third “vineyard treasure”, the indigenous Melissaki, has been recently added to the list.
+The Lyrarakis family has revived two ancient Cretan varieties, Dafni and Plyto.
+A third “vineyard treasure”, the indigenous Melissaki, has been recently added to the list.

 Check out this Sommelier’s Guide to Cretan Wines for Wine Lovers